-Documentation must adequately reflect that the disability substantially limits a major life activity or bodily function.
+Documentation must clearly identify a diagnosis, which major life activities are affected by the impairment and what specific activities the individual is unable to perform or is significantly restricted in performing when compared with an average person in the general population (functional limitations).
 The DRO utilizes flexibility and discretion in determining if submitted documentation is sufficient.
 Changing conditions and/or changes in the student’s functional limitations may warrant more frequent updates from clinician/provider.
 Generally, sufficient documentation includes: a psychological/psycho-educational evaluation or a letter from medical/mental health provider which includes the below numbered items.

 - Qualifications of Clinician/Provider: Documentation must be typed on office or practice letterhead, dated and signed by a professional who is licensed or certified in the area for which the diagnosis is made.
 Name, title, and license/certification credentials must be stated and shall not be family members or others with a close personal relationship to the individual.